You are here

 - Documented evidence of treatment in response to diagnosis.

-If the treating specialist/GP had reason to believe that the veteran had a psychiatric condition before death, then this condition should at least have been diagnosed, and as a result the treating specialist/GP must have treated the condition and/or its symptoms.
+If the treating specialist/GP had reason to believe that the veteran had a psychiatric condition before death, then this condition should usually have been diagnosed, and as a result the treating specialist/GP would usually have treated the condition and/or its symptoms.

 Evidence to be considered

-If the above evidence is present, a member of the Panel may then consider other further evidence to identify a diagnosis.
+If the above evidence or situtation is present, a member of the Panel (or panel alternatives) may then consider other further evidence to identify a diagnosis.

 In identifying a diagnosis, a member of the Panel may consider oral or written evidence from: